-The Student Employment Program serves as a liaison between students and employers who are seeking to fill part-time employment needs.
+The Student Employment Program serves as a liaison between students and both on-campus and off-campus employers who are seeking to fill part-time employment needs.

 Steps for Securing an On-Campus Student Employment Position for more information.